devops329/devops/instruction/unitTesting/unitTesting.md

 ![](../serviceTesting/endpointRequests.png)

-This is already done in `jwt-pizza-service` and so you don't need to worry about it, but you should clearly understand the implications of the design.
+This is already done in `jwt-pizza-service` and so you don't need to worry about it, but you should clearly understand the implications of the pattern.

 ## Coverage